 The bay is also a superb location for a variety of water-based activities.
-The shallow, warm waters are excellent for snorkelling and diving, and are very popular during the summer months, with easy access to excellent dive sites such as the Underwater Nature Trail.
+The shallow, warm waters are excellent for snorkelling and diving, and are very popular during the summer months, with easy access to excellent dive sites.
 There is little tide and not much current, making it great for beginners, while the comparative lack of sand helps ensure visibility is often excellent.
 Surfing and windsurfing are also gaining popularity in the area.

 How to Get There